 A. Yes.
-Our Coach is Terry John.
-Terry is an ASA qualified Club Coach.
+Our Head Coach is James (Jimmy) Donovan.
+Jimmy is an ASA qualified Club Coach.
 He has been involved in swimming, lifesaving, teaching and coaching for most of his life.
-He does this as a hobby.
-He has been the Coach at the club since 1996.
-He does also swim himself and has swum in several competitions.
+We are also assisted by Terry John, our previous Head Coach, Nick Holmes and Malcolm Wilson.

 Q. Will the coach help me with my stroke technique?

 A. Yes.
 He is most approachable.
 All you have to do is ask.
 Not everybody needs or wants help with their strokes, so unless you ask he doesn’t know.